apollographql/apollo-server/docs/source/performance/caching.md

 ### Disabling `Cache-Control`

-You can prevent Apollo Server from setting `Cache-Control` headers by setting up the `ApolloServerPluginCacheControl` yourself and setting `calculateHttpHeaders` to `false`:
+You can prevent Apollo Server from setting `Cache-Control` headers by installing the `ApolloServerPluginCacheControl` plugin yourself and setting `calculateHttpHeaders` to `false`:

 ```js
 import { ApolloServerPluginCacheControl } from 'apollo-server-core';